 For many, Nuntii Latini has been a surprise element in Yle’s programming during its thirty years.
-First, it took the powers that be at Yle by surprise, and caused some apprehension.
+First, it took the powers to be at Yle by surprise, and caused some apprehension.
 This is what usually happens to good ideas.
 Now, after thirty years, it is time to thank the creators and listeners of the news in Latin.

 For Latinists both in Finland and across the globe, Nuntii Latini has been a refreshing memento of a language no longer in active use.
 It has proven to the listeners that Latin is still a vibrant thread in the fabric of our culture.

 The final broadcast of Nuntii Latini will be on 14 June on Yle Radio 1.

 The programme came to be through a stroke of luck.
 The father of the idea was journalist and cultural figure Hannu Taanila.
 Other important figures were his organist wife and her sisters, a wine club in the town of Rovaniemi, and a number of coincidences.

 A key person is also Reijo Pitkäranta, at the time adjunct professor in Latin at the University of Helsinki, who has been the editor of the programme throughout its thirty years.
 He came on board without thinking too much, and translated Hannu Taanila’s festive address to a wine club in Rovaniemi into Latin.
 After the speech, Taanila (who basically did not know Latin at all) was inspired to ask: “Would it be possible to write the news in Latin?”

 The answer was “yes” – and the rest is history.